infinera/terraform-infinera-xr-modules/workflows/network_device_replacement/README.md

 This workflow shall handle the situation when one or more devices in a constellation network are replaced.

 ## How to
-The procedure to replace one device by another device shall involve two steps
+The procedure are defined below
   1. Go to the **network_device_replacement** directory or its clone directory
      1. Assumption: *terraform init* was executed before (only one time) to initialize the terraform setup.
   2. Specify the input variables by updating the **AAA.auto.tfvars** input file.